 9) Make use of Graphics and Visualizers

-Visualizing things such as charts and graphs can help understand and recall concepts.
-Try imagining yourself explaining it out loud or in a different way than you were taught in class.
+Visualizing charts and graphs can help us understand and recall concepts.
+Try imagining yourself explaining it out loud or differently than you were taught in class.

 10) Don’t wait until the last minute to study!

 Start preparing early and review often.
-This will allow you to feel confident about the material and let you focus on actually learning it instead of feeling panicked or rushed.
+This will allow you to feel confident about the material and focus on actually learning it instead of feeling panicked or rushed.

 11) Stay organized!

 Keep your notes and materials together in a binder or folder to be easily accessible when you need them.

 As you study, keep note of what you have covered and any areas you need to review in your notes.